How to: Collect IntelliTrace Data to Help Debug Difficult Issues

 Select the role to use to collect IntelliTrace data.

-If you are adding IntelliTrace for a Web client role or for an ASP.NET Web application, you must also select ASP.NET Client Proxy for IntelliTrace and Test Impact.
+If you are adding IntelliTrace for a Web client role, you must also select ASP.NET Client Proxy for IntelliTrace and Test Impact.

 This proxy enables you to collect information about the http calls from a client to a Web server for the IntelliTrace and Test Impact diagnostic data adapters.